Chalwk/HALO-SCRIPT-PROJECTS/docs/knowledge_base/vps_guides/linux_vps_guide.md

 ### 12. Final Setup via VNC Desktop

-1. Ensure you are connected via the VNC tunnel as described in Step 9.
+1. Ensure you are connected via the VNC tunnel as described in [step 9](#9-connect-to-your-vnc-desktop-securely-via-bitvise-c2s-tunneling).
 2. You should see the XFCE desktop environment.
 3. Use the file manager to navigate to the server folder you uploaded (e.g., `HPC_Server`).
 4. Inside, find the `Wine Launch Files` folder and double-click the `run.desktop` file.